rob-blackbourn/StripLayout/StripLayout/doc/README.md

 The parent for the controls on row 1 is the `sendRow`.
 The button should not fill, the "send text" should stretch in the horizontal direction, and the combo box should not fill.
-The send text gets some margin on the left and right so it doesn't but against its neighbours.
+The send text gets some margin on the left and right so it doesn't sit against its neighbours.

 On row 3 both controls should be fixed in the vertial direction but fill horizontally.
+The left control has some right margin, and the right control has some left margin to keep them apart.

 This gives us the following.

 ![Example Layout](StripDiagnostic-4.png)

-The following program reproduces the screenshot above.
+The full program code is given below.

 	public static void main(String[] args) {
 		Display display = new Display();